 The estimated water supply-demand imbalance for realizing the vision of the County of El Dorado General Plan is significant under the climate change conditions in 2070 and varies greatly in different hydrologic conditions.
-Drought resilience is limited throughout the West Slope with varying degrees of imbalance during the 1922 to 2015 simulation period based on existing facilities and regulatory framework, projected hydrology from the American River Basin Study climate scenarios and the subsequently refined upstream watershed operation model.
+Drought resilience is limited throughout the West Slope with varying degrees of imbalance during the 1922 to 2015 simulation period based on existing facilities and regulatory framework, projected hydrology in 2070 climate scenarios of Reclamation's 2022 American River Basin Study, and the refined upstream watershed operation model.

-The Tahoe Basin is unlikely to have a water supply-demand imbalance because of the relatively low demands in comparison with the available snowpack and runoff, even under climate change conditions; however, seasonal populations are one of the major challenges in demand projection.
+The Tahoe Basin is unlikely to have a water supply-demand imbalance because of the relatively low demands in comparison with the available snowpack and runoff, even under climate change conditions.
+However, seasonal populations are one of the major challenges in demand projection.
 Both STPUD and TCPUD are conducting continued reviews to refine their demand estimates, which are expected to be fully accommodated by California's share of 23,000 acre-feet per year along with other legal water uses.